 However, simple errors don't mean much such as noting the car was dark blue instead of black or reversing a number or digit when recording the license plate.
 But, as mentioned above, if there is any doubt, the judge will usually err on the side of the ticketing officer.

-As a matter of practicality, if the offense is a minor infraction with no points being assessed to your license (such as a parking ticket) and little likelihood of affecting your insurance rates, then the best avenue is to simply grumble, pay and then forget about it.
-The time and aggravation spent in traffic court will more than outweigh the benefits of saving a couple of bucks.
-However, if the charge is more serious, a moving violation, potential fines will be higher and there also will be the possibility of points being levied against your license - you may want to give considerable thought to hiring a qualified and experienced traffic attorney.
-In cases of DUI / DWI, reckless driving, vehicular homicide or similar serious infractions - don't fool around.
-Hire the most competent lawyer you can find.
-Your driving privileges and possibly your freedom hang in the balance.
+As a matter of practicality, if the offense is a minor infraction with no points being assessed to your license (such as a parking ticket) and little likelihood of affecting your insurance rates, then the best avenue may be to simply grumble, pay, and then forget about it.
+The time and aggravation spent in “fighting” will likely outweigh the benefits of saving a couple of bucks if successful.
+However, if the charge is more serious, a moving violation, potential fines will be higher and there also will be the possibility of points being levied against your license - you should consider hiring a qualified and experienced traffic attorney.
+In cases of DWI, reckless driving, or other traffic-related crimes, the Court will likely mandate that you have legal counsel given the stakes involved.

 KEEP SILENT!
 Anything you say can and will be used against you.
 If the infraction was serious enough to warrant an arrest, then it is no time to play around.
 Be polite but remember that any substantive questions put to you can be used as proof against you later.
 Physically cooperate as much as possible - you do not need a charge of resisting arrest as well.